arkachego/gravipipe/Readme.md

-# GraviTODO: A simple To-Do list
+# GraviPIPE: A MongoDB Aggregation Pipeline

 This repository is the answer asked for in **Question #3** of the assignment for the role of **Lead MERN Developer** in **Gravity Engineering Services**.
 It was asked to write a MongoDB Aggregation Pipeline to obtain the desired data output.
+The `src/pipeline.ts` file is the actual artifact which has been asked for.

 ### How to run it in your local system?